The Land of Stories: The Wishing Spell

-After Alex and Conner get all the items needed for the Wishing Spell, the Evil Queen kidnaps them, takes the items, and goes to her lair, which is located north of the Sleeping Kingdom.
+After Alex and Conner get all the items needed for the Wishing Spell, the Big Bad Wolf Pack kidnaps them, and goes to the Evil Queens lair, which is located north of the Sleeping Kingdom.
 There, Conner tries to prevent the Evil Queen from using the Wishing Spell by smashing the fairy tear bottle, one of the items needed for it.
-The Evil Queen reveals that she was once Evly, a kind and caring girl who fell in love with a young boy named Mira, but the Enchantress captured her and prevented her from meeting with him.
+The Evil Queen reveals that she was once Evly, a kind and caring girl who fell in love with a young boy named Mira, but the Enchantress captured her and prevented her from marrying him.
 Evly tried to send secret messages to Mira, but the Enchantress found out and imprisoned Mira in a mirror.
 Evly later killed the Enchantress, but was unable to bring Mira back until she found out about the Wishing Spell.
-The Evil Queen uses one of Alex's tears to replace the fairy tear bottle and activates the Wishing Spell.
-Mira is freed from the magic mirror, but soon after dies in her arms, and they are both sucked into her magic mirror as her lair collapses.
+The Evil Queen saw that Alex is a fairy in the mirror of truth she uses one of Alex's tears to replace the fairy tear bottle and activates the Wishing Spell.
+Mira is freed from the magic mirror, but soon after, dies in her arms, and the mirror falls and swallowed them up into her magic mirror as her lair collapses.
 In the ensuing battle, the Huntsman and his daughter are killed, and Alex and Conner are rescued.
-Froggy is revealed to be the long-lost Prince Charlie of the Charming Kingdom, and Alex and Conner learn that their grandmother is the Fairy Godmother, who can create portals between Earth, also known as the Otherworld, and the fairy-tale world, and that the journal was written by their father, making them part fairy.
+Froggy is revealed to be the long-lost Prince Charlie of the Charming Kingdom, and Alex and Conner learn that their grandmother is the Fairy Godmother, who can create portals between the Otherworld, and the fairy-tale world, and that the journal was written by their father, making them part fairy.
 Alex and Conner return to the real world.